“THE STORY OF YOUR CITY”

-On our January trip to Cincinnati we were really lucky to be able to get together with Interfaith clergy and scholars at Xavier University to engage in a conversation about the narrative of the city alongside the narrative of Exodus.
+On our latest trip to Cincinnati we were really lucky to be able to get together with Interfaith clergy and scholars at Xavier University to engage in a conversation about the narrative of the city alongside the narrative of Exodus.
 We’re grateful that recent Cincinnati transplant, Rabbi Benjamin Chaidell could join us that afternoon and share more about his experience.

 Imagine if you could understand the story of your city- not only your story, but the story of your neighbors from vastly different backgrounds.